PICTURE BOOK FOCUS How to Use Mentor Texts to Create Winning Picture Books

 You can also do this for specific manuscripts or projects, for instance, if you’re writing a non-fiction picture book on sharks, you can look for other books on this subject and others that tackle similar natural history topics.
 Or you can choose non-fiction biographies, character-driven picture books, or funny books.

-A selection of non-fiction picture book biography mentor texts is a great
+A selection of non-fiction picture book biography mentor texts is a great place to start when exploring how best to tackle a new topic |

 How do you find these books?
 If you have a library near you, you could check out a bunch of books and then arrange them into piles to examine more closely:

-Mentor Texts showing different ways to tackle the topics of Nature and the Natural World
+Mentor Texts showing different ways to tackle the topics of Nature and the Natural World |

 Great!
 Now, you’ve got a LIST of mentor texts to inspire you and give you tips for improving your craft.

-2. Once you have your pile of books to STUDY, you can drill down to the detail of how the book is made and put together.
+2. Once you have your pile of books to STUDY, you can drill down to the detail

-Highlight, study and reflect – what makes this book sing and stand out for you?
+stand out for you?
 HOW does the author/illustrator achieve this?
 Immerse yourself.

-These are Mentor Texts for Biographies about Authors
+These are Mentor Texts for Biographies about Authors |

 Depending on your way of learning, here are some ideas of ways you can unpick and study mentor texts:

-- Read it OUT LOUD: what can you hear?
-What works particularly well in how the book reads aloud?
-What is the VOICE like?
+it OUT LOUD: what can you hear?
+What works particularly well in how the book

-- TYPE UP the text to get a feel for its PACE and FLOW: rhythm, structure, word choice, etc.
+- TYPE UP the text to get a feel for its PACE and FLOW: rhythm, structure, word

 Look for patterns.

 - MAP OUT what happens on each spread - you can use a blank grid of 12 spreads of make a dummy book.
-This will help you look closely at Structure (pacing, beginning, plot, climax, ending, etc.)
+This will

-Check out Debbie Ohi's great free templates.
+help you look closely at Structure (pacing, beginning, plot, climax, ending, etc.) Check out Debbie Ohi's great free templates.

-I tried it out on Lizzie Finlay's wonderful new book The (Ferocious) Chocolate Wolf
+I tried it out on Lizzie Finlay's wonderful new book The (Ferocious) Chocolate Wolf:

 - Get out your HIGHLIGHTER PENS or sticky notes . . .

-and notebooks help you keep ideas and mentor texts organized.
+Stationery is your friend!
+Post-it note, crayons, highlighters and notebooks help you keep ideas and mentor texts organized. |

 Colour code such elements as:

-Sentence level: strong verbs, onomatopoeia, alliteration, adjectives, sensory words
+level: strong verbs, onomatopoeia, alliteration, adjectives, sensory words

-• Plot elements (set-up of the problem, inciting incident, climax, climactic turning point, resolution)
+• Plot elements (set-up of the problem, inciting incident, climax,

-Refrains (How often do they appear and do they change?)
+• Refrains (How often do they appear and do they change?)

-Character arcs (look at motivation, for instance)
+• Character arcs (look at motivation, for instance)

-For example: Select a series of books that are character driven to model how character works successfully in picture books and series (from left to right: Fancy Nancy, Dandelion, Dirty Bertie, Lola, Olivia, Harry & the Dinoaurs, Mabel, Daisy, Emily Brown)
+For example: Select a series of books that are character driven to model how character works successfully in picture books and series (from left to right: Fancy Nancy, Dandelion, Dirty Bertie, Lola, Olivia, Harry & the Dinoaurs, Mabel, Daisy, Emily Brown) |

 - Ask QUESTIONS:

-• How are the scenes put together?
+are the scenes put together?

-• How does the author/illustrator hook in the reader?
+does the author/illustrator hook in the reader?

-• What point of view has been used and why?
+point of view has been used and why?

-• What is happening in the pictures and not in the words and vice-versa?
+is happening in the pictures and not in the words and vice-versa?

 - Make LISTS:

-• LOOK at the words – make a list.
+at the words – make a list.
 What words could work well for your topic?

 • List out internal and external stakes

-• Brainstorm back matter ideas (for non-fiction picture books)
+matter ideas (for non-fiction picture books)

 TOP TIP: You can find examples of mentor texts related to all of these key picture book topics as part of the free craft tips on my website.

-3. Apply what you’ve observed and learned as a template to your own story.
+what you’ve observed and learned as a template to your own story.

-Think of this as a way of trying on a different ‘hat’ – it may not be the final one you go with, but it will give you a fresh idea for your book or even take it in an exciting new direction.
+as a way of trying on a different ‘hat’ – it may not be the final one you go

 You could:

-- Apply a structure like a template: for example, take a mentor text and, using its plot structure like the framework for a house, apply it to your story also.
+a structure like a template: for example, take a mentor text and, using its plot structure like the framework for a house, apply it to your story also.
 How does it work?
 What will you discover?

-Road test a new structure on your story - use the framework of
+Road test a new structure on your story - use the framework of a mentor text as a template. |

-- Apply a technique: if you admire the way an author uses a different point of view, refrain, or how an illustrator uses certain visual layouts, try it out on your story and see what happens.
+refrain, or how an illustrator uses certain visual layouts, try it out on your story and see what

-take up 2/3 of the spread now, as the story builds up to the turning point in the plot.
+Here, the illustrator uses the Zoom Lens to show the contrast between Billy's imaginary world inside the bucket and his parents' disbelief.
+The sea creatures take up 2/3 of the spread now, as the story builds up to the turning point in the plot.
+(From Billy's Bucket by Kes Gray and Garry Parsons) |

 - Apply a voice: listen to the voice and word order of a couple of mentor picture book texts and apply these to yours to see what happens.
 For instance, you could 'try on' several different openings, like an actor trying on a costume.
 It may get you unstuck and help you to find a voice that works for your story.